-Embroidery file formats are the way in which an embroidery design is saved to be stitched out on a specific brand of embroidery machine.
-Certain embroidery machine brands (such as Brother, or Bernina) require different embroidery design file formats (such as PES., or ART.).
+Embroidery file formats are how an embroidery design is saved to be stitched out on a specific embroidery machine brand.
+Certain embroidery machine brands (such as Brother or Bernina) require different embroidery design file formats (such as PES. or ART.).
 Simply put:

 For an embroidery file format to be read or understood by an embroidery machine, it must speak the native language which an embroidery machine brand recognizes.